 Cryopexy or Cycloablation are used in uncontrolled cases, and involve partial or total destruction of the tissues that produce the fluid in the eye.

 Why is early detection and treatment important?

-How can we detect glaucoma early?
+How can we detect Glaucoma early?

 Since this disease does not have any symptoms in the early stages, the only way to detect it early is by doing regular eye checkups, especially in those who are at a high risk for developing Glaucoma.

-What are the risk factors for glaucoma?
+What are the risk factors for Glaucoma?

 Why is regular treatment and follow up important?